-General Activity Fee (GAF)-Student Senate: Every year, Student Senate is given a portion of the General Activity Fee paid by all students taking classes on campus.
-Their share of this fee is meant to be allocated out to the various student organizations on campus to help promote extracurricular activities, encourage development of civic skills and responsibilities, and stimulate uninhibited and vigorous debate and discussion.
-Each spring, the Student Senate Office Administrator will distribute the operational budget request form along with the guidelines for requesting funds to all student organizations.
+General Activity Fee (GAF)-: Every Spring Student Senate Appoints student representatives to the GAF allocation committee.
+The General Activity Fee paid by all students taking classes on campus is the funding source.
+This fee is meant to be allocated out to the various student organizations and departments on campus to help promote extracurricular activities, encourage development of civic skills and responsibilities, and basic operations of student services.
 Below is the policy outlined by the South Dakota Board or Regents regarding funds for Student Organizations:

-Only recognized student organizations may receive disbursements from the fund to finance the organizations' general operational expenses and to subsidize cultural, social, recreational and information activities and events sponsored by the organizations.
+Only recognized student organizations may receive GAF funds to finance the organizations' general operational expenses and to subsidize cultural, social, recreational and information activities and events sponsored by the organizations.
+The Activity Grants Committee is one entity that receives GAF funds.
+That then provides organizations with funding for student org programs